What do you carry on duty? Your mission-critical radio. Smartphone. Mini-printer. Flashlight. Digital camera. Body worn camera. Tazer. Night-stick?

 Tactilon Dabat is a solution to this problem.
 It is a rugged smartphone with a full TETRA radio inside - and it is designed for PTT use.
 After all, combining the three functions – phone, radio and camera – only works if the ergonomics are right.

 The right number of devices to carry can now be fewer than before.

+What if you never had to carry so many devices again?
 Check the details of Tactilon Dabat, the smartphone and a full TETRA radio in one ergonomic device - download its technical specification: